badidaoud/Smart-Waste-Management-System/README.md

-Real-time garbage bin capacity monitoring over LoRa, with a custom ESP32 PCB and SolidWorks enclosure design.
-Built as a team project through Catalyst Entrepreneurship.# Smart Waste Management System
+# Smart Waste Management System

-A LoRa-based system that monitors garbage bin capacity in real time, aiming to improve collection efficiency and prevent overflow.
-Built through a Catalyst Entrepreneurship project (an optional, non-compulsory program, not coursework).
+A LoRa-powered sensor that tells you how full a garbage bin actually is, so collection trucks stop guessing and start showing up for bins that actually need it.
+Four of us built this through Catalyst Entrepreneurship, an optional program, not something we had to do for school, just something we wanted to build.

-**Team:** Badi Daoud, Jay S., Kenneth Martinez, Mithuran **My role:** hardware design (PCB placement and routing in KiCad/Altium) and mechanical enclosure design (SolidWorks)
+**Team:** Badi Daoud, Jay S., Kenneth Martinez, Mithuran **My role:** hardware (PCB placement and routing) and the mechanical enclosure (SolidWorks)

-> This repository is my personal record of a four-person team project.
-It documents the project honestly, including the gaps in what survived (no firmware source, no recovered presentation), and credits every teammate's contribution; it is not a claim of solo authorship.
+> This is my own record of a project four of us built together.
+I'm documenting it honestly, including what didn't survive (no firmware source, no recovered presentation), and giving credit where it's due.
+Not a claim that I built it solo.

 ## Table of Contents